Brown v. Board of Education: Consensus building

 The members of the U.S. Supreme Court that on May 17, 1954, ruled unanimously that racial segregation in public schools is unconstitutional.

 In spring 1953, the court heard the case, but was unable to decide the issue and asked to rehear the case in fall 1953, with special attention to whether the Fourteenth Amendment's Equal Protection Clause prohibited the operation of separate public schools for whites and blacks.

-Conference notes and draft decisions illustrate the division of opinions before the decision was issued.
+Conference notes and draft decisions illustrate the division of opinions among the Supreme Court Justices before their unanimous decision developed.
 Justices William O. Douglas, Hugo Black, Harold Hitz Burton, and Sherman Minton were predisposed to overturn Plessy.
-Fred M. Vinson noted that Congress had not adopted desegregation legislation; Stanley F. Reed discussed incomplete cultural assimilation and states' rights, and was inclined to the view that segregation worked to the benefit of the African-American community; Tom C. Clark wrote that "we had led the states on to think segregation is OK and we should let them work it out."
+Chief Justice Fred M. Vinson noted that Congress had not adopted desegregation legislation.
+Justice Stanley F. Reed discussed incomplete cultural assimilation and states' rights, and was inclined to the view that segregation worked to the benefit of the African-American community.
+Tom C. Clark wrote that "we had led the states on to think segregation is OK and we should let them work it out."
 Felix Frankfurter and Robert H. Jackson disapproved of segregation, but were also opposed to judicial activism and expressed concerns about the proposed decision's enforceability.
 Chief Justice Vinson had been a key stumbling block.
 After Vinson died in September 1953, President Dwight D. Eisenhower appointed Earl Warren as Chief Justice.
 Warren had supported the integration of Mexican-American students in California school systems following Mendez v.
 Westminster.
 However, Eisenhower invited Earl Warren to a White House dinner along with John W. Davis, who was the oral advocate against desegregation in Briggs v.
 Elliott, where the president told Warren privately: "These [southern whites] are not bad people.
 All they are concerned about is to see that their sweet little girls are not required to sit in school alongside some big overgrown Negroes."
 (Note: One source gives Eisenhower's quote as saying "big black bucks" instead of "big overgrown Negroes".)
 Nevertheless, the Justice Department sided with the African-American plaintiffs.